 The GPS011 power supply is a low noise, linear supply designed to minimize electrical interference for maximum system resolution.
-The power supply is compatible with all our galvo systems and can power two server driver cards simultaneously.
-Two 2 m power cables are included.
+The GPS011 delivers ±15 VDC at 3 A and can be powered by 115 VAC or 230/240 VAC.
+The power supply is compatible with all of our galvo systems and can power two server driver cards simultaneously.
+Two 2 m (6.5') power cables are included.